Part 2: Reverse-Engineering the function

 - 1st argument (

-push 0): literal0.
-The other call site passes1here, so this is probably a flag or boolean field. - 3rd argument (
+push 1): literal1.
+This is probably a flag or boolean field.
+We will try in our harness with1or0. - 3rd argument (

 For our harness, the prototype we’ll assume is: